Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 *  A command line utility, `mknexrom`, that will do all the work of embedding a device driver within the Nextor kernel ROM.
 It is provided as a Linux executable and as a standard C source file, [`mknexrom.c`](../buildtools/sources/mknexrom.c).

-* [A Docker image](docker/README.md) with all the tools and kernel base files needed for generating fully usable Nextor ROM files.
+* [A Docker image](../docker/README.md) with all the tools and kernel base files needed for generating fully usable Nextor ROM files.

 In Nextor 2 drivers were always embedded in a ROM file with the Nextor kernel.
-Nextor 3 adds the ability to load drivers in RAM, see [CALL IDRIVER](#3611-the-call-idriver-command) and [DRVROP.COM](#3413-drvrop-the-driver-operations-tool).
+Nextor 3 adds the ability to load drivers in RAM, see _[3.6.12.
+The CALL IDRIVER command](#3612-the-call-idriver-command)_ and _[3.4.13.
+DRVROP: the driver operations tool](#3413-drvrop-the-driver-operations-tool)_.

 ### 2.3.
 Drive to device/partition mapping management

 MSX-DOS drivers worked by providing a one-to-one mapping between OS drive letters and driver units, which was fine in a world where floppy disks were the only widely available storage device.
 Nextor drivers, on the other hand, do not work in terms of driver units but directly in terms of devices.
 This means that the driver has no routines like "Read sector X of unit N" but rather "Return information of device X" and "Read raw data from device X".
 A Nextor driver can handle up to 255 devices.

 The best part is that Nextor will handle the assignment of devices and partitions to drive letters, both automatically (at boot time, see _[3.2.
 Booting Nextor](#32-booting-nextor)_) and manually (by using a mapping utility that in turn invokes a new function call, see _[3.4.1.
-MAPDRV: the drive mapping tool](#341-mapdrv-the-drive-mapping-tool)_, and _[3.6.9.
-The CALL MAPDRV command](#369-the-call-mapdrv-command)_).
+MAPDRV: the drive mapping tool](#341-mapdrv-the-drive-mapping-tool)_, and _[3.6.10.
+The CALL MAPDRV command](#3610-the-call-mapdrv-command)_).
 The driver developer only needs to implement raw access to the device.

-Nextor 2 allowed to develop the so-called "drive-based drivers", which mimicked the MSX-DOS drivers by providing a one-to-one mapping between OS drive letters and driver units, leaving the drive to device and partition mapping responsibility to the driver developer.
-Support for this kind of drivers has been removed in Nextor 3.
+Nextor 2 allowed developing the so-called "drive-based drivers", which mimicked the MSX-DOS drivers by providing a one-to-one mapping between OS drive letters and driver units, leaving the drive to device and partition mapping responsibility to the driver developer.
+Support for this kind of driver has been removed in Nextor 3.

 ### 2.4.
 Drive lock

 Nextor allows marking drives as locked.
 When a drive is locked, the kernel code will not ask the driver if the media in the drive has changed; instead, it will assume that the user will never change the media.
-This is useful when a removable device such as a multimedia card is used as the main storage device, as it prevents the kernel to waste time executing media verification code.
+This is useful when a removable device such as a multimedia card is used as the main storage device, as it prevents the kernel from wasting time executing media verification code.
 Drives can be locked by using the supplied tool LOCK.COM or by invoking the CALL LOCKDRV command from within the BASIC prompt.
 All drives can be locked, even those belonging to MSX-DOS drivers (including floppy disk drives).
 See _[3.4.5.
-LOCK: the drive lock and unlock tool](#345-lock-the-drive-lock-and-unlock-tool)_, and _[3.6.8.
-The CALL LOCKDRV command](#368-the-call-lockdrv-command)_.
+LOCK: the drive lock and unlock tool](#345-lock-the-drive-lock-and-unlock-tool)_, and _[3.6.9.
+The CALL LOCKDRV command](#369-the-call-lockdrv-command)_.

 ### 2.5.
 Support for floppy disks

 Nextor drivers can flag the devices they control as being floppy disk drives.
-When that's the case, Nextor will trat these devvices in a special way as follows:
+When that's the case, Nextor will treat these devices in a special way as follows:

 * **No partitions:** Floppy disks are never partitioned.
 When a drive is mapped to a floppy disk device, Nextor doesn't search for partitions and maps the drive directly to the absolute sector zero of the device.
 Accordingly, the built-in partitioning tool will list floppy disk devices but won't allow partitioning them (see _[2.11.
 Built-in partitioning tool](#211-built-in-partitioning-tool)_).

 * **Ghost drives:** A single floppy disk drive can be given two drive letters, so that two disks can be used "at the same time" by swapping the physical disk when prompted.
 See _[2.5.1.
 Ghost drives](#251-ghost-drives)_.

 * **Formatting from BASIC:** The disk in a floppy disk drive controlled by a Nextor driver can be formatted with the `CALL FORMAT` command.
 This command lists all the available floppy disk drives (both those controlled by MSX-DOS drivers and those mapped to floppy disk devices on Nextor drivers) and lets you format the disk in any of them; the available format choices (for example "single side / double side") depend on the driver.
-Except when running in MSX-DOS 1 mode, a MSX-DOS 2 boot sector is generated on the disk after it is formatted.
+Except when running in MSX-DOS 1 mode, an MSX-DOS 2 boot sector is generated on the disk after it is formatted.
+See _[3.6.3.
+The CALL FORMAT command](#363-the-call-format-command)_.

 The `FORMAT` command built into COMMAND2.COM (the one available at the DOS prompt) can only format disks in drives controlled by MSX-DOS drivers; it can't format disks in floppy disk drives controlled by Nextor drivers (that's because of changes in the disk formatting API exposed by the kernel that COMMAND2.COM is unaware of).
 Use `CALL FORMAT` from BASIC (or a custom tool) to format those.